DoTheEvo/veeam-prometheus-grafana/README.md

 * [Prometheus](https://prometheus.io/)
 * [Grafana](https://grafana.com/)

-A powershell script periodicly runs on the machine running Veeam, gathering information about the backup-jobs using Get-VBRJob cmdlet.<br>
+A powershell script periodicly runs on machines running Veeam, gathering information about the backup-jobs using Get-VBRJob cmdlet.<br>
 This info gets pushed to a prometheus pushgateway.<br>
 Grafana dashboard then visualizes the information.